 One of the mistakes many nurse educators make is that they allow the feedback of novice nursing students to determine if they were successful in teaching their students.

-I recently received an email from a nurse educator that impacted me deeply.
-She wrote in part the following:
+I received an email from a nurse educator who wrote:

 - Course pass rates

-Though each of these metrics is important in and of themselves, do not capture the essence of real success as a nurse educator.
+Though each of these metrics has some relevance, they do not capture the essence of your true success as a nurse educator.
 To determine if you had a successful year, success first needs to be defined.

 Secret Sauce of Success

-The secret sauce that is integrated into my definition and also needs to be included in yours is that it is entirely in my control whether I have accomplished this measure of success and is not dependent in any way upon others.
+The secret sauce that defines success is entirely in my control whether I have accomplished this measure of success and is not dependent in any way upon others.